EVATool/evatool/README.md

 Note: keycloak master realm set WebOrigins to *
-    -> TODO new steps with enabled CSRF and disabled CORS Dont forget master realm WebOrigins set to * (is this necessary in prod environment?
+    -> TODO new steps with enabled CSRF and disabled CORS Dont forget: master realm -> admin-cli -> WebOrigins set to * (is this necessary in prod environment?
 What are the settings on evatool.org?)
 Note: if registration is enabled, you should delete the predefined users of evatool-realm.
 Note: It is highly recommended to change the user passwords of the default realm "evatool-realm" in the keycloak admin console.